ahopki14/tcrSeqR/README.md

 It is primarily a set of tools for importing the data into R, but it also includes a number of scripts that can be used as examples for analyzing complex experiments.

-The data is imported into a single `data.frame` containing all of the samples.
-Rows represent unique T cell clones and columns represent samples.
+The data is imported into a single `tcr` object, containing all of the samples and associated metadata. the `tcr` class extends `SummarizedExperiment` and has a number of custom methods.
+The data is represented as a table with rows representing unique T cell clones and columns representing samples.
 When clones are not shared between samples, the table is completed by adding zeros.
 This results in a larger than necessary table, but saves time by not having to join samples on the fly.

+Metadata for the samples, as well as metrics summarizing them are stored in the colData slot of the `tcr` object.

 `scripts/example.R` contains a full example using some small sample files.